Become a TXT fellow

 - Excellent communication skills and high emotional intelligence

-- Deadline to apply is April 12th, 2019.
+- Priority deadline to apply is Febuary 14th, 2020.
+Regular deadline is March 13th, 2020.
 Fellows are selected on a rolling basis.
-30 fellows will be selected for the Summer of 2019.
+30 fellows will be selected for the Summer of 2020.

 Candidate will need a background check and be willing to work Saturdays.
-Email cover letter and resume to Jori Feldman at firstname.lastname@example.org and title the subject “SCLA Fellow”.
+Email cover letter and resume to Roberto Sanchez at firstname.lastname@example.org and title the subject “SCLA Fellow”.
 In your cover letter, please address the following question: What inspires you and why?
 What makes you an ideal candidate to impact the lives of teens from South Central Los Angeles?